Why Study History at Appalachian State?

 Pictured Right: Students on a research trip to Washington, DC with Dr. Pegelow Kaplan and Professor Amy Hudnall

-By exposing students to a variety of cultures and human experience and by training them in the interpretation of conflicting evidence, the History Department prepares students for the responsibilities of citizenship and for dealing with the ambiguities of human existence.
+By exposing students to a variety of cultures and human experiences and by training them in the interpretation of conflicting evidence, the History Department prepares students for the responsibilities of citizenship and for dealing with the ambiguities of human existence.
 Finally, the discipline of history provides an intellectual challenge as well as a stimulus to the imagination and to analytical thinking.

-The History Department at Appalachian State provides students with knowledge of their own cultural tradition and an appreciation of other cultures and societies of the past.
+The Department of History at Appalachian State provides students with knowledge of their own cultural tradition and an appreciation of other cultures and societies of the past.
 It promotes an appreciation of the complexity of human affairs and the difficulties involved in interpreting them.
 The Department offers a broad curriculum in local, national, regional, and world history which encourages history majors to develop a comparative approach to human problems.